 Fighting Fraud in NGOs

-This 2-day workshop builds the skills and confidence of NGO managers and staff to prevent, detect and respond to fraud, making sure the organisation’s resources get to where they are most needed.
+This two-day course builds the skills and confidence of NGO managers and staff to prevent, detect and respond to fraud, making sure funds get to where they are most needed.

-- senior managers of national NGOs, such as program, operations and finance managers, and
+- Senior managers of national NGOs, such as program and finance managers

-- detect fraud if it should occur, including setting up a ‘speaking up’ hotline
+- Ways to detect fraud in case it should occur, including a speaking up hotline

 - Defining fraud and bribery